MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/update-phone-number-and-email-address.md

 2. In the header, choose your profile icon \> **My account** \> **Personal info**.<br/>

-3. In the **contact details** section, choose Edit.
+3. In the **Contact details** section, choose Edit.
 Update your mobile, phone, and alternate email address.
 Make sure you use something different from your Office 365 email address for your alternate email address.<br/>**IMPORTANT:** The alternate email address and the mobile phone number are needed for resetting your Office 365 admin password (not your computer admin password).

 4. When you are finished, choose Save.